mfthomps/RESim/simics/examples/network_file_system/README.md

       cp $RESIM_DIR/simics/examples/network_file_system/* .

-If you are running on NPS infrastructure, all images and the binaries named in the ubuntu\_driver.ini file should be already available through the NFS /mnt/re\_images.
+If you are running on NPS infrastructure, all images and the binaries named in the ubuntu\_driver.ini file should be already available through the RESIM\_IMAGE environment variable.

 Otherwise, get the disk images and binary files from
     https://nps.box.com/s/ffuz7fgyn770xcgrdur0uf1bo1tur2gk
 and untar the cgc-fs.tar.